The occupational safety and health representative represents all of the workplace’s employees in OSH issues.

 - participating in the creation of the workplace’s shared principles and rules

-- participating in developing the workplace’s OHS matters
+- participating in developing the workplace’s OSH matters

 - monitoring the implementation of agreed measures

-- keeping OHS matters relevant by making proposals, being active and proactive
+- keeping OSH matters relevant by making proposals, being active and proactive

 - interrupting dangerous work

-- co-operating with other OHS parties and personnel representatives
+- co-operating with other OSH parties and personnel representatives

-The vice occupational safety and health representative manages the representative’s tasks when the representative is prevented from doing so.
-The occupational safety and health representative must inform the employer if he or she is unable to perform his or her duties and that the duties will be transferred to the vice occupational safety and health representative.
+The deputy occupational safety and health representative manages the representative’s tasks when the representative is prevented from doing so.
+The occupational safety and health representative must inform the employer if he/she is unable to perform his/her duties, and that the duties will be transferred to the deputy occupational safety and health representative.

 Workplace-specific practices, such as standing in for the occupational safety and health representative’s annual holiday and longer sick leave periods, should be agreed on at the workplace ahead of time.